dgcamblor/UMIvar/Doctorado/Clinical trials/GALAXY trial (CIRCULATE-japan).md

 trialPhase:
 trialApproach:
   - Tumor-naïve
-  - Tumor-agnostic
 trialAssay:
 ---

 # Description

-CIRCULATE-Japan encompasses three clinical trials:
+CIRCULATE-Japan encompasses three clinical trials

--
+- GALAXY trial.
+Observational arm of the study.
+Aims at generating clinical data and genomic profiling.
+The ctDNA status is determined via Signatera, and

 # Results